-- Identification of the content, frequency and quality of sexual education programs destined to young people (13-18) in the countries of the consortium of participants of the project. - Research conduct in order to show that effective sex education prevents sexist violence. - 3.
+- 1. Identification of the content, frequency and quality of sexual education programs destined to young people (13-18) in the countries of the consortium of participants of the project. - 2.
+Research conduct in order to show that effective sex education prevents sexist violence. - 3.
 Development of a guide of good practices about health and affective-sexual rights of young people. - 4.
 Development of an identification plan that includes macho attitudes related to sexist violence. - 5.
 Establishment of a prevention and action manual that explains what to do in case such attitudes appear.

-- 7. Establishment of a support and information program for families in the area of sexual education that facilitates their intervention in the family context. - 8.
+- 6. Training formal and non-formal teaching professionals on education in gender equality, providing them with material for this. - 7.
+Establishment of a support and information program for families in the area of sexual education that facilitates their intervention in the family context. - 8.
 Involvement of young people in the realization, application and conclusion of materials and constructive activities in gender equality. - 9.
 Integration of young people in the promotion of the materials and activities created, with the aim of structuring them in three lines of action: identification, action and behavior change. - 10.
 Instruction through interaction with young people in the relation between sex and technology.